Contribution: Translating Chemistry as a Language

 • Tokenization:

-• IUPAC: Split by punctuation ((, ), {, }, [, ], -, ., ,) and a specific list of chemical morphemes (e.g., methyl, benzene, fluoro).
+• IUPAC: Split via punctuation ((, ), {, }, [, ], -, ., ,) and a discrete set of sub-word chemical morphemes (e.g., methyl, benzene, fluoro).

 Models

-• Architecture: Encoder-Decoder sequence-to-sequence network with Attention.
+• Architecture: Encoder-Decoder sequence-to-sequence network with Bahdanau attention mechanism context weighting.

 • Components: